carbon-language/carbon-lang/docs/project/goals.md

 with some performance problem, the programmer should always have tools within Carbon to address it.
-This does not mean that the programmer is necessarily concerned with ultimate performance at every moment, but in the most constrained scenarios they must be able to “open up the hood” without switching to another language.
+This does not mean that the programmer is necessarily concerned with ultimate performance at every moment, but in the most constrained scenarios they must be able to "open up the hood" without switching to another language.

-**Code should perform predictably.** The reader (and writer) of code should be able to easily understand its expected performance, given sufficient background knowledge of the environment in which it will run.
+**Code should perform predictably.** The reader and writer of code should be able to easily understand its expected performance, given sufficient background knowledge of the environment in which it will run.
 This need not be precise, but instead can use heuristics and guidelines to avoid surprise.
 The key priority is